Kostas Katsouranis: Benfica

-Katsouranis signed a four-year contract with Portuguese club Benfica on 22 June 2006, joining his former manager Fernando Santos and his teammate with Greece, Giorgos Karagounis.
+At the end of the season, Santos left the club and Katsouranis wanted to play to a bigger club and further his career abroad.
+The Portuguese manager was signed by Benfica and indicated to the management the acquisition of Katsouranis.
+Thus on Katsouranis signed a four-year contract for the Portuguese club in a transfer that cost €2.3 million plus the proceeds of friendly match in Athens between the two clubs.
+Apart from Santos, Katsouranis was also reunited with his teammate at Greece, Giorgos Karagounis.
 When he arrived in June, he said "Even if Fernando Santos or Karagounis were not here, I still would have joined.
 Benfica to me is one of Europe's top clubs and they proved that in the UEFA Champions League.
 I am here to achieve that same objective and joining Benfica can also help my international career."
 In his first Clássico against Porto, he followed on to score for Benfica with a header following a corner kick, the second goal he has scored for Benfica in the league in just a few matches.
 Katsouranis quickly became a key player for Benfica, scoring some important goals and also captaining the team on a few occasions.
 He proved to be one of the most important imports into the 2006–07 Portuguese Liga, playing in 29 league matches and scoring six goals.

 Despite interest from Valencia, Werder Bremen, Tottenham, and Juventus, Benfica refused to sell the player, despite Juventus willing to trade Tiago for the Greek international.
 Benfica were reluctant to sell and, on 14 September 2007, Katsouranis agreed to a contract extension with Benfica for another two years.
 During his last season there, he was given a chance to captain the side, which was a huge honour.
 On 2 March 2009, Katsouranis was named "Benfica Player of the Year".